singer-io/getting-started/README.md

 pip 9.0.1 from /Users/cmerrick/.virtualenvs/stitchstream/lib/python3.5/site-packages (python 3.5)
 ```

-Confirm that pip is linked to your python 3 installation, and if not,
+Confirm that `pip` is linked to your Python 3 installation, and if not,
 check to see if it's aliased to `pip3`.
 Installation instructions can
 be found in the [pip docs](https://pip.readthedocs.io/en/stable/) if
 yours is missing.

-#### Install the Stitch Persister
+#### Install the Stitch persister

-The [Stitch Persister] is available as a pip package.
+The [Stitch persister] is available as a pip package.
 Install it with:

 ```bash
 › pip install persist-stitch